-That’s true all the time–but on Valentine’s Day, you can use a macro lens to create something especially cool:
+And on Valentine’s Day, you can use the unique properties of a macro lens to create something especially cool:

 I recommend purchasing a few roses from your local grocery store (they’re bound to have some in stock!), then take them home and put them in a vase.

-Position the roses so that they’re well-lit, either by a window, or by your off-camera flash.
+Position the roses so they’re well lit, either next to a window or by your off-camera flash.

 Then start taking photos.
-Aim to get a mix of wider images that show the rose as a whole, and close-up, abstract-style images that will look incredibly unique.
+Aim to get a mix of wider images that show the rose as a whole, and close-up, abstract-style images that look unique and artistic.

-Note that you’ll want to switch your macro lens to manual focus because it’s deeply frustrating to try to focus at high magnifications with your lens’s AF system.
+Note that you’ll want to switch your macro lens to manual focus because it’s deeply frustrating to try to focus at high magnifications with a lens’s AF system.

 2. Put Your Rings in a Book (to Create a Heart!)

-Here’s another Valentine’s Day photoshoot idea that relies on a macro lens, or at least a lens that can focus pretty close:
+Here’s another Valentine’s Day photoshoot idea that relies on a close-focusing lens:

-This is often done by wedding photographers when photographing the couple’s rings, but you can do it at home pretty easily.
+It’s often done by wedding photographers when capturing a couple’s rings, but you can do it at home pretty easily.

-Then position the book so that the light comes from directly in front or behind it.
-You can use window light for this, or an off-camera flash (though if you do go with an off-camera flash, make sure it’s sufficiently modified by a diffuser of some sort).
+Then position the book so the light comes from directly in front or behind.
+You can use window light or an off-camera flash for this (though if you do go with an off-camera flash, make sure it’s sufficiently modified by a diffuser).

 If all goes well, you’ll get a beautiful heart shadow, like this:

-I recommend shooting the ring from all different angles, trying to capture a combination of the ring and the resulting heart shadow.
-And I also recommend you play around with the positioning of the lighting for unique shots.
+I recommend shooting the ring from lots of different angles.
+Try to capture a combination of the ring and the resulting heart shadow.
+Also, play around with the positioning of the light for unique shots.

 3. Do an Outdoor Photoshoot of Your Significant Other

-If you have a significant other this Valentine’s Day, then what better way to spend your time than with an outdoor photoshoot?
+If you have a significant other, then what better way to spend your time than doing an outdoor photoshoot?

 One thing to bear in mind is the light:

-If it’s sunny, then it’s a good idea to go out during the evening, because the light will become a lovely golden color that will easily take your images to the next level.
+If it’s sunny, then it’s better to go out during the evening; the light will become a lovely golden color that will easily take your images to the next level.